rurban/ctl/docs/iterators.md

 refs (_"T iters"_).
 The deque additionally holds the `index`, the unordered_set the `next` and `buckets` pointer.

+Each iterator also holds the end position so we can hold full ranges.
+And we added API's to work with the addional end position.

+We also support for certain algorithm methods generic iterators as 2nd range, abstracting different containers.
+So we can insert a vector into a deque, or use a mixed set algorithm with different container types.
+They are denoted as `GI*`, generic iters.

 We don't fully support **output iterators**, like `back_inserter` or `inserter` yet.
 They are currently only defined for `transform_range` and `transform_it_range`, which are not enabled yet, and problematic for `set`.

-We don't support yet generic iterators, abstracting different containers.
-So we cannot yet e.g. insert a vector into a deque, or use a mixed set algorithm with different container types.
-See [GH #19](https://github.com/rurban/ctl/issues/19).

-Also we don't fully support `reverse_iterator` via `I prev` yet.
+We don't fully support `reverse_iterator` via `I prev` yet.

-But we add the end position so we can hold full ranges.
-And we added API's to work with the addional end position.

 ## Iterators